Application

 rapidy = Rapidy(http_route_handlers=[v1_app])

-For more details on HTTPRouter
+For more details on HTTPRouter, see the HTTPRouter section.

 Sub-application (aiohttp-style)

-Creating child Application
+Creating child Application:

 from rapidy import web